EBIO5460Fall2022/class-materials/10_1_preclass4mon-wed.md

 #### 4. Bayesian analysis of the ant data using `stan_glm()` from rstanarm

-The Bayesian analysis will mimic the frequentist analysis (demonstrated in class) but now using `stan_glm()`.
-See the [glm cheatsheet](10_3_glm_cheatsheet.R) and refer back to what you learned for Bayesian ordinary linear models in McElreath Ch 4.
+This can't be done until after Monday's class.
+The Bayesian analysis will mimic the frequentist analysis (demonstrated in Monday's class) but now using `stan_glm()`.
+See the [glm cheatsheet](10_3_glm_cheatsheet.R) (posted after Monday's class) and refer back to what you learned for Bayesian ordinary linear models in McElreath Ch 4.

 * `stan_glm()` has good default priors for the parameters.
 We don't need to specify them as we have up until now.
 We'll take a look at those choices in class.
 * Focus on estimates of the $\beta$s.
 Regression intervals (credible intervals and prediction intervals) are somewhat more involved coding wise, so I'll demonstrate these later.